Skip to main content

 path-gc.png

-This user guide provides specialty contractors with information about how to use Procore's Project Financials tools to streamline your financial business processes across your project's lifecycle.
+This user guide provides speciality contractors with information about how to use Procore's Project Financials tools to streamline your financial business processes across your project's lifecycle.

 Some of the things you'll learn in this guide include:

-• How to set up your project's cost codes.
-Learn the basics for setting up company and project level cost codes.
-See Cost Code Setup.
+• How to set up your budget code structure.
+Learn the basics for setting up a company and/or project budget code structure using Procore's Work Breakdown Structure feature.
+See Budget Code Setup.

 • How to add or import an accurate project budget.
 Learn how to add budget line items to your project, configure and assign budget views to your project and how to set up a forecasting view to identify and track critical project costs.
-Use data collected from the site to track your project's labour costs and to register production quantities in your budget.
-Learn how to create budget modifications to reallocate funds from one budget line item to another.
+Use data collected from the field to track your project's labour costs and to log production quantities in your budget.
+Learn how to create budget changes to reallocate funds from one budget line item to another.
 See Budget Setup.

-• How to manage your project's purchase orders and subcontracts.
-Learn about the Commitments tool's configuration settings and how to create purchase orders and subcontracts.
-Designate progress claim contacts on your contracts and create a payment issued register.
-See Commitments Tool.
+• How to manage your project's commitment contracts.
+Learn about the Commitments tool's configuration settings and how to create commitments for your downstream collaborators.
+Designate progress claim contacts to submit progress claims against those commitments and create a payments issued log.
+See Commitments.

-• How to administer the invoicing process for your project's subcontractors.
-Define your billing periods and choose your project's desired method for creating and submitting subcontractor progress claims.
-See Invoicing Tool.
+• How to administer the progress billings for your project's subcontractors.
+Define your billing periods and choose your project's desired method for creating and submitting progress billings.
+See Progress Billings.

 • How to manage your project's direct costs.
 Learn how to manage costs not associated with your purchase orders and commitments.
-See Direct Costs Tool.
+See Direct Cost.

-The first step when setting up Procore's Project Financials tools in Procore is to verify that your cost codes were set up.
-Cost codes are the basic building block for your budget.
-Through the use of cost codes, you can create a budget that is granular or as basic as you need.
+The first step when setting up Procore's Project Financials tools in Procore is to verify that your company and project is set up with a budget code structure that works for your specific business.
+In Procore's Work Breakdown Structure, budget codes are the basic building block for the financial line items on your budget.
+Through the use of budget codes, you can create a budget that is granular or as basic as you need.

-If you are a specialty contractor, Procore recommends the following:
+If you are a speciality contractor, Procore recommends the following:

 Budget Setup